 As a teacher, I've found myself thinking that if I didn't raise my voice like the other teacher, the kids wouldn't listen to me.
 In fact, I was always surprised to see soft-spoken "nice" teachers yelling at the top of their lungs in order to get a group of kids to do something.
 This spirals out of control and you end up creating a culture of teachers who feel that they have to yell or students who think that they only really have to comply if the teacher is yelling.
 It's actually way more complicated than that and there are many factors involved.

 My biggest concern is that verbally aggressive teachers will continue to harm children because administrators have other priorities or rather not lose the staff, or who knows what else.
-Why do some schools have zero-tolerance standards for students and not all teachers have zero-tolerance standards for teachers.
+Why do some schools have zero-tolerance standards for students and not all schools have zero-tolerance standards for teachers.

 In my counseling practice I offered discounts to teachers because I know how hard their jobs can be.
 I loved the idea that I could help a teacher change his or her behavior so that dozens of students could benefit from a less stressed, happier teacher who could deal with difficult emotions in a healthier way.